FormulaMonks/schemer/README.markdown

 Schemer
 =======

-On-the-fly ActiveRecord schema changes for extremely rapid prototyping.
+On-the-fly schema changes for very rapid prototyping, for ActiveRecord and Sequel ORMs.

 Description
 -----------

-Loosely define your schema in your ActiveRecord model and have it created and updated for you without worrying about migrations.
+Loosely define your schema in your model and have it created and updated for you without worrying about migrations.

 Useful for when you want to play around with real data handling during prototyping but you really don't care about keeping the data or how it's defined.

 This isn't meant to be a replacement for migrations, it is simply a way to get started on a project quickly while you iron out your data definitions.